tkksnk/Xpa/README.md

-# Xpa
-Programming code for "Applying the Explicit Aggregation Algorithm to Heterogeneous Macro Models"
+# Programming code for "Applying the Explicit Aggregation Algorithm to Heterogeneous Macro Models"

 October 2018 by Takeki Sunakawa